chedim/cliffhanger/README.md

 For more details on standard references please refer to the documentation on standard reference tree.

 #### Void references
 References to non-existing nodes evaluate to void.
-A void reference inside of a triggered action is handled by setting `cliffhanger error` to an member of `void reference` set.
+A void reference inside of a triggered action is handled by setting `cliffhanger error` to a member of `void reference` set.

 #### Reference resolution
 References that target other references are transparently and recursively dereferenced when a value is requested from them unless they were explicitly checked to be a reference in the trigger condition: